atomisthq/docs/docs/developer/sdm-concepts.md

 ## SDM process lifecycle

-The SDM lifecycle should be a familiar flow if you've worked with any persistent
+The SDM lifecycle should be a familiar flow if you've worked with persistent applications before:
-application:

 1.  **Authentication** - When the SDM starts up, it connects to the Atomist API and authenticates using the API key